sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 ### Google Analytics

 Google Analytics is way more than SEO/SEM tool.
 With the support of custom client and server events it can easily be turned into monitoring tool.
-Another plus for using it is that You probably have it already and are looking at it from time to time.
+Another plus for using it is that you probably have it already and are looking at it from time to time.

 **The good**
 - good/decent visualizations